Alicia Marseille

 -

-Alicia Marseille serves as the Senior Director of Rob and Melani Walton Sustainability Solutions (RMWSSS), a Global Futures Scientist in the Julie Ann Wrigley Global Futures Laboratory, and a member of the Global Futures Lab Human Economies Collaborative.
+Alicia J. Marseille is Senior Director of the Rob & Melani Walton Sustainability Solutions Service at Arizona State University, a Senior Global Futures Scientist in the Julie Ann Wrigley Global Futures Laboratory, and a member of the Global Futures Lab Human Economies Collaborative.
+She is a systems thinker and interdisciplinary leader who works at the frontier of transformational problem framing, pilot design, and pathways to scale across sustainability, economic development, and circular economy systems.

 - MBA, Business Administration, Grand Canyon University